samuelroland/prjs/README.md

 - [ ] Pres: Design the demo
 - [ ] Pres: Attribute talking times
 - [ ] Pres: Pratice it in group 1-2 times
+- [ ] Automatically open exo file in VSCode ?
+- [ ] Enable going up and down if help page is long ??
+- [ ] Fix shortcuts matching issues with shift and ?

 Camille:
 - [x] !!
 Filter exos with a live text input
 - [x] !!
 Switch to next exo with 'n' and to previous with 'p' in exo page
 - [x] Show errors and state of an exo
 - [x] !!
 Improve diffing and errors output
-- [ ] Automatically open exo file in VSCode ?

 Guilherme:
-- [ ] Organise shortcuts on help page by categories (separate by page (see Shortcut.pages): all, help, list, then exo specifics)
+- [x] Organise shortcuts on help page by categories (separate by page (see Shortcut.pages): all, help, list, then exo specifics)
 - [x] Show dynamically generated help page
 - [x] Show progress bar at the bottom (use flex align items flex-end and direction column)
-- [ ] Enable going up and down if help page is long ??
 - [x] !!
 Fix progress bar hard coded counter with correct total calculation (in store)

 Samuel: